Gennady Davydko: Biography

 Gennady Davydko was born in Sianno, Byelorussian Soviet Socialist Republic (now Belarus).

 He grew up in the Russian Far East.
 He graduated from the Far Eastern Pedagogical Institute of Arts in Vladivostok, Russia as a drama producer, and from the Belarusian State Academy of Arts.
 He started his career at the Maxim Gorky Drama Theatre in Orenburg, Russia.

 After military service, he worked as an actor in the Vincent Dunin-Marcinkievich Drama and Comedy Theatre in Mahiliou.

-In 1981 Davydko became an actor at the Yanka Kupala National Academic Theatre in Minsk.
-In 1997 later became the theatre's director.
+In 1981, Davydko became an actor at the Yanka Kupala National Academic Theatre in Minsk.
+In 1997, he became the theatre's director.
 During his career, Davydko played minor roles in several Russian and Belarusian movies.

-From 2004 till 2012 Davydko was member of the lower house of the parliament of Belarus.
+From 2004 to 2012, Davydko was a member of the lower house of the parliament of Belarus.
 The parliamentary elections of 2004 and 2008 were not recognized as free and fair by the OSCE, the United States and the European Union.

 Davydko is also an advisor on cultural issues and co-chair of the Listapad Film Festival.

-Since December 28, 2010, Davydko was chairman of the National State Television and Radio Company of the Republic of Belarus.
+Davydko became chairman of the National State Television and Radio Company of the Republic of Belarus on December 28, 2010.
 As head of the state television, Davydko personally read the background text in a widely known propaganda film denigrating the democratic opposition.
-In 2014 he was the head of professional jury who selected the artists and songs for national selection of an entrant to Eurovision Song Contest 2014.
+In 2014, he was the head of professional jury who selected the artists and songs for national selection of an entrant to Eurovision Song Contest 2014.

-In January 2018 he was elected the head of Belarusian public association Belaya Rus.
+In January 2018, he was elected the head of Belarusian public association Belaya Rus.
 In February 2018, Davydko ceased to be a state television chairman and was appointed to the Council of the Republic instead.

 In 2019, he was again elected to the House of Representatives.